FlyingFathead/ChatKeke/README.md

 # Author

 ChatKeke is developed and maintained by [FlyingFathead](https://github.com/FlyingFathead), a developer with a keen interest in neural networks and AI.
+Kind thanks to ChaosWhisperer for the help, may the wind be on your back!